Doby-Xu/WithAnyone/readme.md

 </details>

 <details>
-<summary>WithAnyone.Ks</summary>
+<summary>WithAnyone.Ke</summary>
-This is a face swapping version of WithAnyone with FLUX.1 Kontext, leveraging the editing capabilities of FLUX.1 Kontext.
-Please use it with `gradio_swap.py` instead of `gradio_app.py`.
+This is a face editing version of WithAnyone with FLUX.1 Kontext, leveraging the editing capabilities of FLUX.1 Kontext.
+Please use it with `gradio_edit.py` instead of `gradio_app.py`.
 It is still a preliminary version, and we are working on improving it.
 </details>